ing-bank/lion/packages/overlays/docs/Occurrences.md

 }
 ```
 #### Select
-No need for cfg, will probably invoke ResponsiveOverlayCtrl and switches
+No need for a config, will probably invoke ResponsiveOverlayCtrl and switches
 config based on media query from Dropdown to BottomSheet/CenteredDialog

 #### Combobox/autocomplete
-No need for cfg, will probably invoke ResponsiveOverlayCtrl and switches
+No need for a config, will probably invoke ResponsiveOverlayCtrl and switches
 config based on media query from Dropdown to BottomSheet/CenteredDialog

 #### Application menu